Home Remodeling Venice, California

 City of Los Angeles

-According to the City of Los Angeles, Venice is bounded upon the north by the City of Santa Monica (Marine and Dewey Streets).
-On the west, it is bounded by the Pacific Ocean and on the east by Walgrove Avenue from the Santa Monica affix to Venice Boulevard, Beethoven Street from Venice Boulevard to Zanja Street (including Venice High) and Del Rey Avenue from Zanja Street to Maxella Avenue.
+According to the City of Los Angeles, Venice is bounded on the north by the City of Santa Monica (Marine and Dewey Streets).
+On the west, it is bounded by the Pacific Ocean and upon the east by Walgrove Avenue from the Santa Monica link up to Venice Boulevard, Beethoven Street from Venice Boulevard to Zanja Street (including Venice High) and Del Rey Avenue from Zanja Street to Maxella Avenue.
 On the south, the boundary runs along Lincoln Boulevard to Admiralty Way, then south to Ballona Creek – including the Marina Peninsula community but excluding Marina del Rey.

 Venice borders the Palms, Mar Vista, and Del Rey neighborhoods, parts of Culver City and Marina del Rey.